MC1309747 - Planner is now available in Outlook and Microsoft 365 Copilot

 Summary

-Planner is now integrated into Outlook (web and new Windows) and Microsoft 365 Copilot, allowing users to manage tasks alongside email and calendar.
-Rollout is paused, with no admin action needed.
-Users can access Planner by default without a Copilot license, and existing permissions remain unchanged.
+Microsoft Planner is now integrated directly into Outlook (web and new Windows version) and Microsoft 365 Copilot, enabling users to manage tasks alongside email and calendar.
+The rollout begins late July 2026, is enabled by default, requires no admin action, and respects existing permissions and policies.

 Last Updated